14 London Restaurants For When You Want To Get *Cosy* guide image

 THE SPOTS

-This one goes out to anyone who would genuinely rather play footsies with Matt Hancock than be cold but also refuses to, even vaguely, dress for the weather.
-One day, scientists will study you—a 10 denier pair of tights pinned under a microscope—but for now we suggest spending your evening reclining on the red leather banquette seating in Casse-Croûte.
-A charming French restaurant on a polite corner of Bermondsey Street, the blackboard of mains offers you a one-way ticket to an imaginary destination we like to call Butter Chaud.
-The menu changes daily but you can expect timeless French classics loaded with cream, comté, and other gloriously calorific things that will stop your teeth chattering.
+This one goes out to anyone who refuses to, even vaguely, dress for the weather.
+One day, scientists will study you—a flimsy, flapping shirt under a microscope—but for now we suggest spending your evening reclining on the red leather banquette seating in Casse-Croûte.
+At the charming French restaurant on a corner of Bermondsey Street, the blackboard is a one-way ticket to an imaginary destination we like to call Butter Chaud.
+Expect classics loaded with cream, comté, and other gloriously satisfying things that will stop your teeth chattering.
 Yes, even if it’s four degrees and you’ve made the sensational choice to wear denim cut-offs.

 When you’re averaging six hours of daylight per week, it’s nice to feel fancy.
 We’re pretty sure that’s how the British aristocracy was invented.
 Probably.
 Maybe.
 Definitely not, but the fact remains that The Cadogan Arms is a show-stopping pub on the King’s Road that will keep you toasty and give you an excellent excuse to crack out your nicest knitwear.
 On the menu, you’ll find satisfying tarted-up pub classics like hand-raised pork pies, slabs of steak with clotted cream mash, and a delightful sticky toffee pudding.
 Just be sure to request a table in the back dining room by the fire when you make your booking.

 Raclette is popular on ski slopes.
 Ski slopes are pretty much always cold places.
 Do you see where we’re going with this?
 Make like a rich person whose daddy just happens to have a lodge in Aspen and hit the hot cheese.
 Hit the hot cheese hard.
-La Ferme in Clerkenwell is a charming little French restaurant that just so happens to serve all you can eat raclette for £29 per person.
+La Petite Ferme in Clerkenwell is a charming little French restaurant that serves all-you-can-eat raclette for £32 per person.
 All of the wooden banquette seating and kitsch countryside knickknacks will really help feed into your alpine fantasy too.

 Yada’s covers many of our cold weather survival words: stew, shawarma, bread, homely, BYOB.
 A Kurdish restaurant in Peckham, it even has something called ‘falafel beauty’ on the menu, which is very in keeping with our self-care aspirations for the coming months.
 For peak cosiness, request a table near the open kitchen and spend some quality time with the platters that feature deeply life-affirming things like pomegranate and walnut stew, soft lamb, stuffed vegetables, and pistachio hummus.
 The best part is that this place is really affordable and we all know that’s handy when your heating bill is haunting you.